boredcoder411/i-drive/README.md

 ## Some credits
-The c part was adapted from https://github.com/armlabs/ssd1306_linux The rust bindings were generated with the bindgen cli, not crate (couldn't get it to work)
+The c part was adapted from https://github.com/armlabs/ssd1306_linux The rust bindings are generated when cargo build is ran